AnthonySturdy/E1M1-OpenGL/README.md

 # E1M1 Rendered in OpenGL.
 This project is an E1M1 (from the original 1993 Doom) 3D model rendered in OpenGL using FreeGLUT.
+(Fixed Function Pipeline)

 It is my university coursework submission for my Fundamentals of Game and Graphical Systems Development module, semester 2.
 It's also the first 3D rendering software I've developed.